-Moving jargons can definitely throw you for the loop especially when everything that your mover says starts sounding like another language.
+Moving jargons can definitely throw you in the loop especially when everything that your mover says starts sounding like another language.
 For those of you who may be too embarrassed to ask that the definitions be clarified, here are a few terms that movers use when negotiating with customers.
-It truly pays to familiarize yourself with these terms so that you would have a better understanding about what the movers are saying to you.
+It truly pays to familiarize yourself with these terms so that you would have a better understanding of what the movers are saying to you.

 As you solicit your prospective movers’ services, you would hear them talk a lot about Bill of Lading.
 Basically Bill of Lading is is a type of contract that you would have with your movers.
 It provides evidence that you have given the mover your household items for shipping.